How do I know if I have sleep apnea ?

 🚫 Pass on the alcohol – it can exacerbate sleep apnea.

-Weight loss certainly helps, but it's not a quick fix.
+And now, onto treatments: Weight loss certainly helps, but it's not a quick fix.
 There are nifty devices, like CPAP (continuous positive airway pressure), which work wonders by keeping your airway open during sleep.
 It might feel odd at first, but the rewards are worth it.
 A CPAP can bestow better rest and improved overall well-being.

 There's also a mouthpiece called an "oral appliance" or "mandibular advancement device."
 It lends a hand in keeping that airway open, but it doesn't quite match up to CPAP's effectiveness.